sellenth/crow/README.md

 MULT_PORT = 13337
 ```

-2: Create dataabase and auth keys.
+2: Create database and auth keys.
 Run the rsa_encrypt.py program and select the generate_db_keys option, then run it again and select the auth_key option.

 3: Copy the database and all keys to a flash drive from the 'assets' directory, leave only the .pub keys and the 'auth' file, this is the auth private key.
 If you plan to convert your auth node to a database node later also create a local key with rsa_encrypt.